preservim/vim-pencil/README.markdown

 ![demo](http://i.imgur.com/0KYl5vU.gif)
 - - -

+[Note: demo will be updated soon with the _newly_ renamed commands (see below), but the legacy ones still work.]

 # Features

 The _pencil_ plugin aspires to make Vim as powerful a tool for writers as it is for coders by focusing narrowly on the handful of tweaks needed to smooth the path to writing prose.

-* For editing prose-oriented file types such as _text_, _markdown_, _mail_, _rst_, _tex_, and _textile_.
+* For editing prose-oriented file types such as _text_, _markdown_, _mail_,
+  _rst_, _tex_, and _textile_.
 * Agnostic on soft line wrap _versus_ hard line breaks, supporting both
 * Auto-detects wrap mode via modeline and sampling
 * Adjusts navigation key mappings to suit the wrap mode
-* Creates undo points on common punctuation during insert, including deletion via line `<C-U>` and word `<C-W>`
+* Creates undo points on common punctuation during Insert mode, including deletion via line `<C-U>` and word `<C-W>`
-* When using hard line breaks, enables autoformat while inserting text...
-* ...except for tables and code blocks where you won’t want it
+* When using hard line breaks, enables autoformat while inserting text, except for tables and code blocks where you won’t want it
 * Buffer-scoped configuration (with a few minor exceptions, _pencil_ preserves your global settings)
 * Support for Vim’s Conceal feature to hide markup defined by Syntax plugins (e.g., `_` and `*` markup for styled text in \_*Markdown*\_)
 * Support for display of mode indicator (`␍` and `⤸`, e.g.) in the status line
 * Pure Vimscript with no dependencies

-Need spell-check and other features?
+Need spell-check, distraction-free editing, and other features?
 Vim is about customization.
 To complete your editing environment, learn to configure Vim and draw upon its rich ecosystem of plugins.

 # Why use Vim for writing?